gfiorav/who.guido.is/README.md

 **The Solution** was changing the dot color in the background to an inviting yet not disturbing shade of green.
 I hope it did the trick and scored a balanced result.

+# That's all, folks!

-That's all!
-I hope to have inspired someone, somewhere :)
+I hope to have inspired someone somewhere!

 ### EOF